qaz9517532846/Keras_MNIST_CNN/README.md

 # Keras_MNIST_CNN
-How to run MNIST from image using Keras CNN
+How to run MNIST from image using Keras CNN in Visual Studio 2019.